velvia/links/rust.md

 * [memory-profiler](https://github.com/koute/memory-profiler) - written in Rust by the Nokia team!
 * [stats_alloc](https://crates.io/crates/stats_alloc) can dump out incremental stats about allocation.
 Or just use `jemalloc-ctl`.
 * [deepsize](https://crates.io/crates/deepsize) - macro to recursively find size of an object
+* [Parity-util-mem](https://github.com/paritytech/parity-common/tree/master/parity-util-mem) - can find the size of collections as well?
 * [Measuring Memory Usage in Rust](https://rust-analyzer.github.io//blog/2020/12/04/measuring-memory-usage-in-rust.html) - thoughts on working around the fact we don't have a GC to track deep memory usage

 ### Fast String Parsing